Please contact us if you have questions or if you need some encouragement.

+Letting go of hurt is what is called forgiveness.
 There are other types of forgiveness, such as between two people.
-When you think that you have done wrong to anyone, you need to take care of business and ask to be forgiven.
-You may use the words, “I was wrong, (with what I said or did) I am sorry, please forgive me.
+When you think you have done wrong to anyone, you must take care of your business and ask for forgiveness.
+You may say, “I was wrong (with what I said or did).
+I am sorry; please forgive me.
 How can I make things right between us?”

-When someone refuses to forgive someone else, it is like they are drinking poison, thinking that it will kill the other person.
-Let go of all resentments and forgive others so that you may also be forgiven.
+When someone refuses to forgive, it is like drinking poison, thinking it will kill another person.
+Let go of all resentments and forgive others so you may be forgiven.
 You want to be forgiven, don’t you?
 It is essential to learn how to be forgiven by God and others. ~ Bill Greguska

 Here Are Some Helpful Links:

 - Do Christians have to keep asking for forgiveness for their sins?